ogechukwu1/SCA_LAGOS/wild rydes workshop/README.md

 __STATIC WEB HOSTING__

-This section explains the frontend structure.
-You’ll deploy the static website using AWS Amplify Console by first creating a git repository (in either CodeCommit or GitHub) and then pushing the site code.
+This section covers the frontend structure of your application.
+You will deploy a static website using AWS Amplify Console by first creating a Git repository (either in CodeCommit or GitHub) and then pushing your site code to it.

-In this module you’ll configure AWS Amplify Console to host the static resources for your web application.
-In subsequent modules you’ll add dynamic functionality to these pages using JavaScript to call remote RESTful APIs built with AWS Lambda and Amazon API Gateway.
+In this module, you will configure AWS Amplify Console to host the static resources (HTML, CSS, JavaScript, and images) for your web application.
+In the following modules, you will enhance these static pages with dynamic functionality by using JavaScript to interact with remote RESTful APIs built with AWS Lambda and Amazon API Gateway.

 __Architecture Overview__

-The architecture for this module is very straightforward.
-All of your static web content including HTML, CSS, JavaScript, images and other files will be managed by AWS Amplify Console and served via Amazon CloudFront.
-Your end users will then access your site using the public website URL exposed by AWS Amplify Console.
-You don’t need to run any web servers or use other services in order to make your site available.
+The architecture for this module is simple.
+All your static web content, such as HTML, CSS, JavaScript, images, and other files, will be managed by AWS Amplify Console and delivered through Amazon CloudFront.
+Users will access your site via the public URL provided by AWS Amplify Console.
+You don't need to manage any web servers or other services to make your site available.

 ![](./images/10.png)